-Cheating is the act of using any unauthorized means to complete any form of work for a class, an application, an activity, etc. Plagiarism is using and claiming someone else's material without giving credit to that person.
+Cheating is the act of using any unauthorized means, including but not limited to material, information, notes, study aids, devices, or communication, to complete any form of academic exercise.
+This includes acquiring answers from any unauthorized online sources in completing any assigned work or examinations.
+Plagiarism is using and claiming someone else's material without giving credit to that person.
 Examples include but are not limited to:

-- Copying any portion of another student's answer or work and/or allowing someone to copy one's own answer or work, including working together on an independent assignment and/or copying the work of another person that has already been submitted as that person's own. - Using and claiming another person's ideas, opinions, theories, words, sentences, paragraphs, or entire work without appropriate acknowledgment of the source, which includes failing to use parenthetical intext or in-project documentation and/or using documentation that is invalid and/or does not match the Works Cited page.
+- Copying any portion of another student's answer or work and/or allowing someone to copy one's own answer or work, including working together on an independent assignment and/or copying the work of another person that has already been submitted as that person's own. - Using and claiming another person's ideas, opinions, theories, words, sentences, paragraphs, or entire work without appropriate acknowledgment of the source, which includes failing to use parenthetical in-text or in- project documentation and/or using documentation that is invalid and/or does not match the Works Cited page.